 Trinity operates a same day detention system.
 This is the best way to deal with pupil behaviour, in a timely manner.
 We will endeavour to inform the home by email or text when issuing detentions.
+Detentions will range from a period of 30 minutes - 1 hour 45 minutes.
 However, we reserve the right to detain pupils without prior home contact having been made, up to an hour after school.
 We use the after school central detention system to address lateness, disruptions to lesson, poor behaviour at break and lunch times, failure to follow instructions and rudeness to staff and peers.